-- A syllabus that has the information discussed below clearly marked.
-The following statement must be included in the syllabus verbatim: "Only students who satisfactorily complete the oral communication assignments will be allowed to pass the course with a "D" or better." - Detailed evaluation criteria per oral communication activity should be included in each syllabus.
+- A syllabus that has - o information discussed below clearly marked.
+(See here for example.)
+Please highlight sections that address the O Focus Hallmarks and here by marking them with "O1," "O2," "O3," etc., and "OLO1," "OLO2," "OLO3," etc. to help expedite the Board's review. - the following statement verbatim: "Only students who satisfactorily complete the oral communication assignments will be allowed to pass the course with a "D" or better." - detailed evaluation criteria per oral communication activity.
 This should make clear how feedback will be provided (e.g., checklist, holistic rubric, analytic rubric) and the foci of this feedback.
 This may be in the form of a descriptive summary or a fully developed rubric if available.
-(Note: Examples of assessment tools can be found at https://manoa.hawaii.edu/gened/c-cat/o/) - Responses to the questions below.
+(Note: Examples of assessment tools can be found at https://manoa.hawaii.edu/gened/c-cat/o/) - A completed O Focus chart - Answers to the O questions

 All information provided on this chart should also appear on your syllabus, which should be marked to expedite Board review.
 The Board strongly recommends copying and pasting relevant sections from your syllabus into the chart.
 Please use as much space as needed to elaborate on your answers.
-The Board will contact you if clarification or additional information is needed.

 Name and brief description of activity: (Note: Please ensure that the name of the activity matches the name used in the syllabus).
-Page numbers in which the activity/ assignment is available on the syllabus.
+Page #s in which the activity/ assignment is available on the syllabus.
 What percentage of the student's final course grade will be based on this activity/assignment?
 (Note: if there are multiple parts to the assignment, please only include the percentage of the final grade focused specifically on achieving the OC Learning Objectives).
 Which of the OC Learning Objectives (OLO1, OLO2, OLO3, OLO4) is the activity or assignment intended to address?
-How will instructor feedback be provided to students (i.e. individuals, pairs, or groups of 3+) What form(s) of feedback will be given to students (e.g. written, oral, peer, narrative, self, etc.)
+How will instructor feedback be provided to students (i.e. individuals, pairs, or groups of 3+) What form(s) of feedback will be given to students (e.g. written, oral, peer, narrative, self, etc.) 1.

-1.

 2.

+2.

+2

 3.

+4

 4.

 TOTAL:

-1. Which enrollment cap you are applying for? (see Hallmark O4):

-☐ 20-student maximum

-☐ 30-student maximum

-2. Indicate which method(s) each instructor will employ PRIOR to having their students engage in each of the oral communication assignments/activities (check all that apply):

-☐ Lecture on communication skills
+1. Which enrollment cap you are applying for?
+(Hallmark O4): 20-student maximum ☐ 30-student maximum 2.
+Indicate which method(s) each instructor will employ PRIOR to having their students engage in each of the oral communication assignments/activities (check all that apply): Lecture on communication skills Workshop-style activities Modeling of appropriate communication behaviors Providing examples Providing students with rubrics in advance Other: 3.
+When answering this question, please refer to the assessment tool you have attached to the application: a.

-☐ Workshop-style activities

-☐ Modeling of appropriate communication behaviors

-☐ Providing examples

-☐ Providing students with rubrics in advance

-☐ Other:

-3. When answering this question, please refer to the assessment tool you have attached to the

-application:

-a.
 Which oral communication assignment(s) does your assessment tool apply to?b.
-How do you plan to use this assessment tool to provide quality feedback to your
+How do you plan to use this assessment tool to provide quality feedback to your students? b.
+How do you plan to use this assessment tool to provide quality reedback to your students?

-students?

 4. Are any of your oral communication assignments pre-recorded AND edited?
 Yes or no. If yes, describe how the editing process relates to skills required for your discipline.

-FOR RENEWALS AND EXISTING APPROVALS 5.
-Have there been any changes to the oral communication components of the course?
+DENEWALC AND EVICTING ADDROVALC RENEWALS AND EXISTING APPROVALS Have there been any changes to the oral communication components of the course?
 If yes, please explain.
 6. Describe which teaching strategies were most effective during this approval period, what you learned from your assessment of the OC Learning Objectives, and any planned improvements in teaching or assessment strategies.